MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-expire-conversation.md

 This type of expiring conversation is accomplished by adding a _last accessed time_ property to the bot implementation.
 This property value is then compared to the current time within the _activity handler_ before processing activities.

+> [!NOTE]
+> This example uses a 30 second timeout for ease of testing this pattern.

 # [C#](#tab/csharp)

 **appsettings.json**